 A coconut-based pudding will go down smooth and easy after a rich holiday meal.
 Creamy, jiggly and delicious, this Puerto Rican sweet treat is perfect for the holidays, parties, or anytime a special dessert is in order.

 04 of 04

-Puerto Rico's take on egg nog combines rum, cinnamon, cloves, coconut and egg.
-It's a rich, creamy drink, and every 'Rican house will have a glass ready on Christmas Day.
-Here's the recipe.
+Puerto Rico's take on eggnog combines rum, cinnamon, cloves, coconut, and egg.
+It's a rich, creamy drink, and every PR household will have a glass ready on Christmas Day.